 (A) the licensing document does not limit the activity authorized by such document to specified installations or locations;

-(B) the out-of-state licensee notifies the agency in writing at least three working days prior to engaging in such activity.
-If, for a specific case, the three-working-day period would impose an undue hardship on the out-of-state licensee, the licensee may, upon application to the agency, obtain permission to proceed sooner.
-The agency may waive the requirement for filing additional written notifications during the remainder of the calendar year following the receipt of the initial notification from a person engaging in activities in accordance with the general license provided in this subsection.
+(B) the out-of-state licensee notifies the department in writing at least three working days before engaging in such activity.
+If, for a specific case, the three-working-day period would impose an undue hardship on the out-of-state licensee, the licensee may, upon application to the department , obtain permission to proceed sooner.
+The department may waive the requirement for filing additional written notifications during the remainder of the calendar year following the receipt of the initial notification from a person engaging in activities in accordance with the general license provided in this subsection.
 Such notification shall include:

 (i) the exact location, start date, duration, and type of activity to be conducted;